a327ex/www/content/posts/community_management.md

 Then a bunch of viewers pointed out the obvious, which is that that kind of special treatment is unfair, and then the argument followed from there.
 You can see another streamer defending those kinds of ideas
 [here](https://livestreamfails.com/clip/120110).

+And even in the past you also had similar situations, specifically with GGG and PoE, that started the same debate:

+{{< youtube AZiQRFOptMU >}}

 Now, from a pragmatic perspective, it's totally reasonable for developers to do these kinds of things for streamers.
-As Soda says, these bigger streamers and youtubers actually provide a lot of value, so it makes perfect sense for them to be treated in a special manner above other players.
+As Soda and Asmongold mention, these bigger streamers and youtubers actually provide a lot of value (although it depends on the game and it also depends on the streamer), so it makes perfect sense for them to be treated in a special manner above other players.
 But as you might guess, I disagree with that strongly.

 The problem is that most of these streamers asking for special treatment are not asking for it for practical purposes, they're doing it for status purposes.
 Deep down they want these special treatments because they want to flex/increase their status, and so they'll naturally gravitate towards situations where this can happen.